 “We want all parts of society talking about suicide & taking action to maintain good mental health, so that it is as normal as talking about and maintaining physical health.”

 Samaritans & The National Suicide Prevention Alliance, 2018

 The above national call-to-action calls on organisations across the UK to take action and help break down the stigma which surrounds talking about suicide.

 Member organisations of the St.Helens Suicide Prevention Action Group have worked together with residents, professionals and other local organisations to produce a borough-wide multi-agency marketing campaign, aimed at mobilising the public with education and resources for suicide prevention and also to break down the silence and discriimination which stops people from asking for help.

 Our Funding Partners

-We would like to thank the following funding partners and supporting partner agencies, for their contributions towards the campaign:
+We would like to thank the following funding partners and local agencies, for their contributions towards the campaign:

 - Northwest Boroughs Healthcare NHS Foundation Trust

 - Saints Community Development Foundation